MicrosoftDocs/sql-docs/docs/connect/homepage-sql-connection-programming.md

 ## Azure development in general

-This section provides links about using these same languages for Azure development in general, beyond targeting just Azure SQL Database and Microsoft SQL Server.
+This section provides links about using these same languages for Azure development in general.
+The information goes beyond targeting just Azure SQL Database and Microsoft SQL Server.

 #### Developer hub for Azure